- Distance from Philadelphia: 161 miles

 The food scene in Key West is so much more than conch fritters and key lime pie.
 Dip down to the southernmost point in the continental United States to sample inventive spins on fresh seafood and the growing number of restaurants that understand it takes more than a rum runner to please discerning palettes.
 Bahama Village, just off the main Duval Street thoroughfare, has been a significant contributor, with a mini boom of quality restaurants in recent years.
 The compact nature of Key West's historic Old Town makes it easy to navigate among our recommended weekend escape spots on foot or by bicycle, so leave the car at your hotel or at home. – By LoAnn Halden

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3.For dinner, head east to always-bustling nine one five, a Victorian home turned wine bistro with front porch seating overlooking Duval.
+2For dinner, head east to always-bustling Nine One Five, a Victorian-home-turned-wine-bistro with front porch seating overlooking Duval.
 An extensive wine list accompanies plates sized for all appetites, from foie gras with fig jam to Key West black grouper and steak frites.

-5.The shopping continues at Kino's Sandals, which has turned out handcrafted, affordable footwear in Key West since the mid-'60s.
+5The shopping continues at Kino Sandals, which has turned out handcrafted, affordable footwear in Key West since the mid-'60s.
 Then pass through the Sponge Market in Mallory Square to pick up any size or shape of natural sponge imaginable.

 Where to Stay